oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

 ### 3.3.2 Internet Protocol Version 4 Packet Header

-The definition of an IPv4 packet header originates from [[RFC 791](#rfc791)], with some details of the header modified by subsequent RFCs.
 This example illustrates developing an abstract IM from an existing well-defined data structure.
+The IPv4 packet header definition originates from [[RFC 791](#rfc791)], with some details of the header modified by subsequent RFCs.
 While there may be limited utility in leveraging JADN's information equivalence focus to generate encodings of an IPv4 packet header other than binary, the model is useful to document the fields of the header and illustrate their conceptual purpose.
-This example model was developed based on the content of three Wikipedia pages related to the IPv4 packet header:
+This model was developed based on the content of three Wikipedia pages related to the IPv4 packet header:

  - The [Header](https://en.wikipedia.org/wiki/IPv4#Header) section of the
    [IPv4](https://en.wikipedia.org/wiki/IPv4) article